WASmars/ESP32CAM-OV7725-TFT-ambilight/README.md

 with my 65inch TV, need 45 LEDs on right/left side, and 84 LEDs on top/down side, total 258 LEDs by 60 LEDs/meter LED strip, power require ~40W(3.38 A/12V) [WLED calculator](https://wled-calculator.github.io/), however in my real measurement the current consumption is only ~2.5A, measure before adding fuses to the circuit.

+## things to be update
+- in ESP32cam sleep mode still have 100mA consumption on 12V est it from, (not yet measure new wiring after 2023 Nov)
+	- LCD backlight typ 60mA in datasheet -> added switch in wiring to turn off the backlight when everything settled down
+ 	- camera standby current 1mA? -> changed the power on state to idle, start capture when correct IR signal appears
+  	- LDO 1117 3.3V <10mA
+  	- IR and RF module standby current
+  	- combined above with total est 90% of efficiency of 12V-5V DCDC

 ## Required hardware